RJ Barrett: 2022–23 season

-Toronto Raptors (2024–present)
+Toronto Raptors (2023–present)

 On December 30, 2023, the Knicks traded Barrett, along with Immanuel Quickley and a 2024 second-round draft pick, to the Toronto Raptors in exchange for OG Anunoby, Precious Achiuwa and Malachi Flynn.
 In his first game with his hometown Raptors on January 1, 2024, Barrett put up 19 points and nine rebounds on 50 percent shooting from the field goal in a 124–121 win against the Cleveland Cavaliers.
 It was reported by Zach Lowe of ESPN that some NBA insiders had labelled Barrett's contract "a toxic asset" following the trade.
 On January 7, 2024, Barrett scored a season-high 37 points on 13 of 20 shooting, along with 6 rebounds and 6 assists in a 133–118 win over the Golden State Warriors.

 On November 1, 2024, Barrett recorded a season-high 33 points and achieved a then career-high 12 assists in a 131–125 loss against the Los Angeles Lakers.
 On November 16, Barrett achieved his first career triple-double with 25 points, 10 rebounds, and a career-high 15 assists in a 126–123 overtime loss to the Boston Celtics.

+On April 24, 2026, during Game 3 of the first round of the NBA playoffs against the Cleveland Cavaliers, Barrett recorded a playoff career-high 33 points to help fuel Toronto to a 126–104 victory.
+On May 1, with 1.2 seconds left in overtime of Game 6 and the Raptors down a point facing imminent elimination, Barrett hit a rim-bounce game-winning three pointer to win the game and force a deciding Game 7.
+The Raptors went on to lose 114–102 to the Cavaliers in the decisive game.